jonhue/notifications-rails/notification-renderer/README.md

 <%= render_notifications_grouped Notification.all, 'metadata[:title]' %>
 ```

-It is also possible to group notifications for just one attribute:
+It is also possible to group notifications for just one object:

 ```erb
 <%= render_notifications_grouped Notification.where(object_id: 1, object_type: 'Comment'), 'object' %>